gavinmcfarland/askeroo/src/plugins/group/README.md

 ### GroupOpts

 -   `flow?: "progressive" | "phased" | "static"` - Execution flow type
-    -   `"progressive"` (default): Reveal fields one at a time
+    -   `"progressive"` (default): Fields are progressively revealed as the user answers them
-    -   `"phased"`: Show all fields but complete progressively
+    -   `"phased"`: Only one field is visible at a time
     -   `"static"`: Discover all fields upfront, enable arrow navigation
 -   `enableArrowNavigation?: boolean` - Only available with `flow: "static"`, enables arrow key navigation